-Connor Gottfried is a multidisciplinary artist, musician, and technologist living and working in Calgary, Canada.
-He was exposed to technology at a very early age when his father brought home an Apple II computer in 1982 and this sparked a lifelong interest in computation and interactivity.
-As the founder/CEO of Leara eLearning, Connor uses technology to teach learners all over the world with a focus on projects with a positive social component.
+Growing up, Gottfried was exposed to technology at an early age when his father brought home an Apple II computer in 1982.
+This sparked a lifelong interest in computation and interactivity that has become an essential part of his artistic practice.
+As the founder and CEO of Leara eLearning, Connor uses technology to teach learners all over the world with a focus on projects that have a positive social component.